CarlosEduardoFerreiraRamos/angular-component-class/README.md

 <div (click)="onPress()">{{ text }}</div>
 ```

-And now we can listen to this event in the app component.
+Now we can listen to this event in the app component.
 First, let us create a function in the app component to be called in the app view.
 This function receives the `value` parameter, a `string`, and use to call an `alert`.

 ```ts